sukanyasmeher/sfal-vsd/AdvancedPhysicalDesign.md

 </details>

 <details>
-  <summary> 2 - Inception of Layout Â CMOS fabrication process </summary>
+  <summary> 2 - Inception of Layout and CMOS fabrication process </summary>

   # 2 - Inception of Layout and CMOS fabrication process
 <details>